sammuelyee/docs/_cartodb-platform/import-api.md

 <div class="code-title code-request with-result">REQUEST</div>
 {% highlight bash %}
-curl -v -X "DELETE" https://documentation.cartodb.com/api/v1/synchronizations/aeaa39ef-f30b-4cbe-9b89-5ef6453b3f0e?api_key=3102343c42da0f1ffe6014594acea8b1c4e7fd64"
+curl -v -X "DELETE" https://{account}.cartodb.com/api/v1/synchronizations/<import-identifier>?api_key={account API Key}"
 {% endhighlight %}

 #### Response

-A HTTP 204 response should result from running a query like the one shown before.
-This confirms the removal of the synchronisation feature for the target table.
+A HTTP 204 response should result as a confirmation for the removal of the synchronisation feature for the target table.

 ### Check whether a sync table is syncing or not

-A large synced table may take up some time to get fully synced so it could be useful to check whether it finished syncing.
+A large synced table may take up some time to get fully synced so it could be useful to check whether it finished refreshing its contents.

 #### Definition

 <div class="code-title notitle code-request"></div>
-{% highlight html %}
+{% highlight bash %}
 GET /api/v1/synchronizations/<import_id>/sync_now
 {% endhighlight %}